 1. Define Audit Scope and Objectives

 Make sure to identify and cater to the client organizations’ concerns and risk related questions.
-In return, it will help you choose and include relevant controls in the audit scope.
+In return, it helps to choose and include relevant controls in the audit scope.

 If you are not sure which TSCs to choose for your service, you can ask the auditor for assistance.
 With a clear scope and audit roadmap, you will be able to work on the documentation of policies.